 I believe that the American dream requires a humane concern for the common good and a constitutional way of life.
 There tends to be lots of talk about human dignity and human rights, but practically no one talks about human responsibilities and duties.
 Since every generation has to relearn how to be more humane than coarse, I’m interested in more comprehensive thinking about these topics.
 When I think about what it means to be humane, three questions stick in the back of my mind: Who are we?
 Why are we here?
 How will we live?
 All of this is probably just a contemporary (and less succinct) take on Washington’s belief that “only a virtuous people are capable of freedom,” but in any event these ideas root most of what I do and write.

+I created Ambo, a nonprofit social enterprise whose mission is stronger Catholic communities.
 I wrote Conserving Mount Nittany, and helped create the Nittany Valley Society, a Central Pennsylvania cultural conservancy for a stronger spirit of place.
-This is my hobby and my attempt to help make Pennsylvania’s greatest community even greater, particularly through Nittany Valley Heritage Walk, Nittany Valley Press, and the Novak Fellows.
-I created Ambo, a subscription service for fostering stronger Catholic communities.
-I tend to be a generalist, but specific interests include history, culture (particularly nationalism/localism, neighborliness, and family), aesthetics, human dignity, and bioethics.
+This is my hobby and my attempt to help make Pennsylvania’s greatest community even greater, particularly through Nittany Valley Press, College Towns, and the Novak Fellows.
+I tend to be a generalist, but specific interests include history, culture, aesthetics, human dignity, and bioethics.